Totes Isotoner: 1970s

 In 1970, Phillips adds a collapsible umbrella to the Totes range of wet-weather gear, whose selling point is the ability to fold out of sight when no longer required.
 Having failed twice to devise his own working prototype, he discovers that L.P.
 Henryson & Co.
 Inc. of New York has created a successful design and he buys the company to obtain its 1968 patent.
 Totes is now on course to become the world’s largest manufacturer of such umbrellas.
 On 28 February 1972, Totes Incorporated files agreement of merger with Eastman Products Corporation, Marx Pure Foods Inc. and L.P.
 Henryson Company Inc. In 1975, Phillips introduces a water-repellent hat after considering the time has come again for men's headgear, finding less success later, however, with his stainproof ties.

 1980s

 In 1983, Phillips secures US patent 454275 for an "umbrella with advertising flag", which acknowledges the pre-existence of the 1968 Henryson Co. collapsible umbrella patent.
-In 1986, Totes Inc. is reported to be the largest umbrella seller in the USA with over half the company's revenue coming from umbrella sales.
+In 1986, Totes Inc. is reported to be the largest umbrella seller in the US with over half the company's revenue coming from umbrella sales.
 Totes' umbrella production is outsourced to Taiwan, one of the world's major umbrella-making centers.
 In 1987, the airline TWA enables passengers to purchase Totes umbrellas when they are on international flights.
 In 1988, one-size-fits-all Totes "Toasties", "cozy slipper socks to wear on those cold winter nights", go on sale.